LewisYoon/hangman/README.md

 ## How to play

-Downlad and run HTML or https://lewisyoon.github.io/hangman/
+Downlad and run HTML on live server or visit following link: https://lewisyoon.github.io/hangman

 ## Features